Cuban medical internationalism: Humanitarianism

-In addition to the internationalism which was driven by foreign policy objectives, humanitarian objectives also played a role in Cuba's overseas medical program, with medical teams despatched to countries governed by ideological foes.
-For example, in 1960, 1972 and 1990 Cuba dispatched emergency assistance teams to Chile, Nicaragua, and Iran following earthquakes.
+In addition to the internationalism which was driven by foreign policy objectives, humanitarian objectives also played a role in Cuba's overseas medical program, with medical teams dispatched to countries governed by ideological foes.
+For example, in 1960, 1972 and 1990, Cuba dispatched emergency assistance teams to Chile, Nicaragua, and Iran following earthquakes.
 Similarly, Venezuela's Mission Barrio Adentro program grew out of the emergency assistance provided by Cuban doctors in the wake of the December 1999 mudslides in Vargas state, which killed 20,000 people.

 Cuban medical missions were sent to Honduras, Guatemala and Haiti following 1998's Hurricane Mitch and Hurricane Georges, and remained there semi-permanently.
 From 1998 onwards, Cuba expanded its international cooperation in health dramatically.
 The number of Cuban doctors working abroad jumped from about 5,000 in 2003 to more than 25,000 in 2005.

-In Honduras the medical personnel had a substantial impact: "In the areas they served, infant mortality rates were reduced from 30.8 to 10.1 per 1,000 live births and maternal mortality rates from 48.1 to 22.4 per 1,000 live births between 1998 and 2003."
+In Honduras, the medical personnel had a substantial impact: "In the areas they served, infant mortality rates were reduced from 30.8 to 10.1 per 1,000 live births and maternal mortality rates from 48.1 to 22.4 per 1,000 live births between 1998 and 2003."
 However, as one academic paper noted, "The idea of a nation saving lives and improving the human condition is alien to traditional statecraft and is therefore discounted as a rationale for the Cuban approach."
-In 2004 the 1700 medical personnel in Guatemala received the Order of the Quetzal, the country's highest state honour.
+In 2004, the 1700 medical personnel in Guatemala received the Order of the Quetzal, the country's highest state honour.
 A 2005 attempt by Honduras to expel the Cuban mission on the basis that it was threatening Honduran jobs was successfully resisted by trade unions and community organisations.